 The Company's strategy is to acquire developed lots through related parties and unrelated third party land developers pursuant to lot purchase agreements.
-Most lot purchase agreements require the Company to pay a nonrefundable cash deposit of approximately 10% - 15% of the agreed-upon fixed purchase price of the developed lots.
-In exchange for the deposit, the Company receives the right to purchase the finished developed lot at a preestablished price.
-Such contracts enable the Company to defer acquiring portions of properties owned by third parties until the Company determines whether and when to complete such acquisition, which may serve to reduce financial risks associated with long-term land holdings.
+Most lot purchase agreements require the Company to pay a nonrefundable cash deposit of approximately 10% 15% - 15% 20% of the agreed-upon fixed purchase price of the developed lots.
+In exchange for the deposit, the Company receives the right to purchase the finished developed lot at a preestablished price price over a specified period of time.
+Such contracts agreements enable the Company to defer acquiring portions of properties owned by third parties until the Company determines whether and when to complete such acquisition, which may serve to reduce financial risks associated with long-term land holdings.

-Prior to the Business Combination, when Legacy UHG was acquiring lots through Land Development Affiliates, it did not have to pay deposits as the land development operations were owned by the shareholders of GSH.
+Prior to the Business Combination, when Legacy UHG was acquiring lots through Land Development Affiliates, it did not have to pay deposits as the land development operations were owned by the shareholders As of GSH.
 As such, the table below as of December 31, 2022, does not include lot purchase agreement deposits with related parties, and it consists of unrelated third party lot purchase agreement deposits only.

 Post Business Combination, the Company continues to purchase lots from the former Land Development Affiliates of Legacy UHG, however, as the Company is no longer owned by the shareholders of GSH, the Company must pay lot purchase agreement deposits to acquire lots.
-As such, as of September 30, 2023 all interests in lot purchase agreements, including with related parties, is recorded within Lot purchase agreement deposits on the Condensed Consolidated Balance Sheet and presented in the table below.
-The following table provides a summary of the Company's interest in lot purchase agreements as of September 30, 2023 and December 31, 2022:
+As such, as of September 30, 2023 March 31, 2024 all interests in lot purchase agreements, including with related parties, is are recorded within Lot purchase agreement deposits on the Condensed Consolidated Balance Sheet and presented in the table below.
+The following table provides a summary of the Company's interest in lot purchase agreements as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023:

-September 30, 2023 December 31, 2022 Lot purchase agreement deposits \$ 24,605,584 \$ 3,804,436 Remaining purchase price 205,799,113 65,451,928 Total contract value \$ 230,404,697 \$ 69,256,364
+September 30, 2023 December 31, 2022 March 31, 2024 March 31, 2024 Lot purchase agreement deposits Lot purchase deposits \$ 24,605,584 \$ 3,804,436 Remaining purchase price Remaining purchase price 205,799,113 65,451,928 Total contract value Total contract value \$230,404,697 \$69,256,364

-Out of the \$24,605,584 lot purchase agreement deposits outstanding as of September 30, 2023, \$20,138,083 are with related parties.
+Out of the \$24,605,584 lot purchase agreement deposits outstanding as of September 30, 2023 March 31, 2024 and December 31, 2023, \$20,138,083 \$31,007,803 and \$28,363,053 are with related parties.

-The Company has the right to cancel or terminate the lot purchase agreement at any time for any reason.
+The Company has the right to cancel or terminate the lot purchase agreement agreements at any time for any reason.
 The legal obligation and economic loss resulting from a cancellation or termination is limited to the amount of the deposits paid.
 The cancellation or termination of a lot purchase agreement results in the Company recording a write-off of the nonrefundable deposit to Cost of sales.
-For the three and nine months ended September 30, 2023 and 2022, the Company had no forfeited lot purchase agreement deposits.
-The deposits placed by the Company pursuant to the lot purchase agreements are deemed to be a variable interest in related party land developers but not in the third-party land developers.
-See Note 3 - Summary of significant accounting policies for the policy and conclusions about unconsolidated variable interest entities.
+For the three and nine months ended September 30, 2023 March 31, 2024 and 2022, 2023, the Company had no forfeited lot purchase agreement deposits.
+The deposits placed by the Company pursuant to the lot purchase agreements are deemed to be a variable interest in related party land developers but not in the and third-party land developers.
+See Note 32 - Summary of significant accounting policies for the policy and conclusions about unconsolidated variable interest entities.